Brandeis University: Academics

 The College of Arts and Sciences comprises 24 departments and 22 interdepartmental programs, which, in total, offer 43 majors and 47 minors.

-The Heller School for Social Policy and Management, founded in 1959, is noteworthy for its graduate programs in healthcare administration, social policy, social work, and international development.
+The Heller School for Social Policy and Management, founded in 1959, has graduate programs in healthcare administration, social policy, and international development.
 Internships, research assistantships and other hands-on experiences are available throughout the curriculum.
 The global and experiential dimensions of education at Brandeis are carried out through international centers and institutes, which sponsor lectures and colloquia and add to the ranks of distinguished scholars on campus.

 The Brandeis University Press, a member of the University Press of New England, publishes books in a variety of scholarly and general interest fields.
 The Goldfarb Library at Brandeis has more than 1.6 million volumes and 300,000 e-journals.
 The library also houses a large United States Government archive.
 Brandeis University is a part of the Boston Library Consortium, which allows its students, faculty, and staff to access and borrow books and other materials from other BLC institutions including Tufts University and Williams College.